backtrace-labs/verneuil/README.md

 to [pass a VFS argument to `sqlite3_open_v2`](https://www.sqlite.org/c3ref/open.html).

-Replication data is buffered to the `replication_spooling_dir` synchronously, before the end of each sqlite transaction.
+Replication data is buffered to the `replication_spooling_dir` synchronously, before the end of each SQLite transaction.
 Actually uploading the data to remote storage happens asynchronously: we wouldn't want to block transaction commit on network calls.